Issue a Credential using OIDC Bridge

 Let’s use an API service to generate the QR code:

-At this point you should be able to open the MATTR Wallet app, go to ‘scan’, and then point the camera at the QR code.
+At this stage you should be able to open the MATTR Wallet, tap ‘Scan’, and point the camera at the QR code.

 The issued credential will support revocation.
 For more information please see the credential revocation overview.